wp-plugins/subscribe-to-comments-reloaded/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Maintenance release: 2.0 shipped with a bunch of annoying bugs, sorry about that!
+* Added: option to not subscribe in 'advanced mode' (thank you [LincolnAdams](http://wordpress.org/support/topic/replies-only-broken))
+* Added: subscriptions count for each post (All Posts panel)
+* Added: option to disable the virtual management page, for those [having problems](http://lab.duechiacchiere.it/index.php?topic=71.0) with their theme
+* Fixed: subscriptions to replies only were not working properly, fixed (thank you [LincolnAdams](http://wordpress.org/support/topic/replies-only-broken))
+* Fixed: some warning popping up with WP_DEBUG mode enabled
+* Updated: most localizations are now up-to-date, thank you everybody!

 = 2.0 =
 * StCR does not use a separate table anymore, making it fully compatible with Wordpress 'network' environments!
 YAY!
 * Added: option to prevent StCR from adding the subscription checkbox to the comment form (useful for those who want to display the box in different place on the page)